CharlesDias/stm32_gtest_c_code/README.md

 * Use GMock for mocking the STM32 HAL functions.
 * Code coverage with Github Actions and [Codecov](https://codecov.io).
 * Code quality analysis with Lizard and Flawfinder tools.
+* Assert verification and prints the failures via huart3.
 * Use of Docker container.

 ## Project structure